8ta4/quest/docs/RATIONALE.md

 > What is the goal of this Chrome extension?

-The goal of this Chrome extension is to revolutionize the way we read, particularly technical and educational content.
+The goal of this Chrome extension is to revolutionize the way you read, particularly technical and educational content.
 It will present an engaging sequence of questions and answers, allowing readers to check their understanding as they progress.
 This enhances comprehension and keeps the reader engaged.
-This idea was sparked by the unique formats of "Quick Calculus" and "Little Schemer", and now, thanks to generative AI, we can make it happen.
+This idea was sparked by the unique formats of "Quick Calculus" and "Little Schemer", and now, thanks to generative AI, I can make it happen.

 ## Non-linear Reading